|

 You’ll get to visit a food market, attend an artisanal pasta workshop, sample Balsamic vinegar of Modena, and taste many local specialties like mortadella, Parmigiano, tagliatelle al ragù, tortellini, and local wine (including lambrusco, the delightful bubbly and light red wine that calls Emilia-Romagna home).

-What to Do with More Than a Day in Bologna
+What to Do with More Time in Bologna

-If you do find yourself with more than one day in Bologna, there are plenty more things you can see and do to expand your trip.
+If you do find yourself with more time, there are plenty of other things you can see and do to expand your trip.

 The first thing we’d do is head straight to our guide for two days in Bologna, which has everything you need to know to add an extra day (and plenty of extra food) to your itinerary.